brunorijsman/openssl-qkd/doc/security-in-the-classical-internet.md

 When your browser connects to a secure website, in most cases some variation of Diffie-Hellman (usually ECDHE) is used to implement key agreement.
 And in many cases, the OpenSSL library is used to implement Diffie-Hellman.

-## The Diffie-Hellman algorithm details
+## The Diffie-Hellman algorithm details.

 The basic Diffie-Hellman algorithm (as opposed to the elliptic curve Diffie-Hellman algorithm ECDH) works as follows.